mitchellkolb/morse-code-reader/README.md

 The process begins by reading a preset table of Morse code mappings from the `MorseTable.txt` file and constructing a BST where each node represents a character and its corresponding Morse code.
 Once the tree is built, the project reads English text from the `Convert.txt` file, converts each character to Morse code using the BST, and outputs the corresponding Morse code.

 ## Data Structures Used
 I employed a Binary Search Tree (BST) to map English characters to their respective Morse code representations.
 Each node in the tree contains a character and its corresponding Morse code string.
 The BST structure allows for efficient insertion and searching, which is crucial for converting large texts quickly.

+The BinaryTree and TreeNode is in the BinaryTree.h file and includes the class that creates the TreeNode that contains all the attributes and pointers to the next and previous nodes.
+This file also contains class functions for searching the BST and displaying it in pre and post order.
+The BinaryTree class also has constructors and destructors for handling setup and memory allocation.
+Most of the functions created in this class arent needed for this project but I added them anyway for making the BST complete.

 ## Files and Input/Output
 - **`Convert.txt`**: This file contains the English text that will be converted to Morse code.
 For example, the content "This is a test of the cpts 122 Morse code conversion tool" is converted into Morse code.